rzane/file_store/README.md

 ## Contributing

-In order to test the S3 adapter, we run Minio locally in a Docker container.
-To start the Minio service, run the following script:
+In order to run the test suite, you'll need [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).
+Docker is used to run services like Minio locally, so that we can integration test the S3 adapter.

+To install dependencies and start services:

-    $ bin/start
+    $ bin/setup

-To run the test suite, run:
+Run the test suite:

     $ bin/test